-Christian Liberty has updated and rewritten a two-volume history text through a number of printings, although much of the information in both volumes remains faithful to the original books written many years ago.
+Christian Liberty Press has updated and rewritten a two-volume history text through a number of printings, although much of the information in both volumes remains faithful to the original books written many years ago.
 This is a Christian series that emphasizes the importance of religious and philosophical views throughout history.

 Both volumes were written by different authors, and Volume One is easier reading than Volume Two.
 Student textbooks for both volumes are sturdy, hardcover books.
 The recently revised third edition of Volume One now has full-color illustrations while Volume Two has two-color illustrations.
 The larger, more-colorful illustrations are a significant improvement.